Best Educational Board Games to Play with the Family in 2019

 The Quest for El Dorado is a great game for all ages and has been nominated for several awards.
 It’s very simple to learn and offers a fun racing game, but can also be highly competitive, depending upon the players.

 I really enjoy the themed versions of Monopoly, especially the ones published by Late For the Sky.
 They do an amazing job on the board and themes, and I always choose the little reindeer piece.
 It plays like standard Monopoly with a festive theme.

 If Monopoly isn’t your thing check out our article delving deep into what makes Monopoly tick, and then maybe give it another try.

 Santorini is incredibly simple to learn and play, and that’s by design.
 Mathematician Gordan Hamilton designed the game to be easy enough that it could be learned and played by an elementary student and strategy-heavy enough to keep any level of gamer entertained.

 It has simple mechanics of city-building, but with added player powers and special abilities, the different ways to play keep everyone and not just young children in engaged.

 We hope you enjoyed this list.
-I’ve always loved playing games on Christmas morning with my family, and hope you can make some wonderful memories this year.
+I’ve always loved playing games with my family, and hope you can make some wonderful memories this year.
 I chose games on this list that would be easy to pick up and play, weren’t overly rule-heavy, and had a good mix of accessibility and complexity in strategy.

-If you have any Christmas favorites or just want to talk board games I would love to hear from you.
+If you have any favorites or just want to talk board games I would love to hear from you.